How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 It may take a few days to a few weeks before your blog and posts begin to show up in searches.

 Don’t be disappointed if it’s not showing up.
-You may need to do a few things first to get your blog found properly by Google.
+You may need to submit your sitemap in Google Search Console first to get your blog found properly by Google.

 PRO TIP: It will take up to six months for your blog to be properly crawled and indexed by Google and to show up correctly after you’ve submitted the sitemap to Google Search Console.